armenzg/monorepo/README.md

 Each service/SPA can defined support for different tooling and integrations with IDEs.

+It reduces package bloating.
+For instance, to make a service work you need its dependencies to be included and that causes builds to become larger and slower to complete.

 ## Downsides

 Having multiple services/SPAs requires granting write permissions to all the code and not being able to restrict a set of persons to one service.